MSimsek07/llm_knowledge_graph_generation/README.md

 This repository provides tools and scripts to generate knowledge graphs using Large Language Models (LLMs).
 It includes backend services, a frontend interface, testing scripts, and additional resources to facilitate the creation and visualization of knowledge graphs.

+Python: Used as the main programming language of the project.

+FastAPI: A Python web framework for building fast and modern web APIs.

+Pydantic: A Python library for data validation and settings management.

+Py2neo: A Python library for interacting with the Neo4j database.

+python-dotenv: Used to manage environment variables.

+LangChain: A library for performing chained operations with LLMs.

+Streamlit: A Python library for creating data applications.

+Requests: A Python library for making HTTP requests.

+Neo4j: Used as a graph database management system.

+OpenTelemetry: An open source monitoring system used to monitor application performance and behavior.

+Docker: Used for application containerization and deployment.

 ## Table of Contents

 - [Features](#features)